 Information for visa applicants about the current state of visa services: The U.S. Mission to Kazakhstan understands that many non-immigrant visa applicants have paid the visa application processing fee and are waiting to schedule a visa appointment.
-We have restored all routine visa operations as of December 2, 2020.
+We restored all routine visa operations on December 2, 2020.
 For non-immigrant visa receipts valid on or after March 19, 2020 or purchased between March 19, 2020 and December 2, 2020, the U.S. Department of State extended the validity of your payment (known as the MRV fee) until December 31, 2021, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
 Fees paid on or after December 2, 2020 are valid for one year from the date of payment.

 Diversity Visa 2021 Applicants: DV applicants for the 2021 fiscal year (DV-2021) should wait to be notified of the scheduling of an interview by the Kentucky Consular Center (KCC).